builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

 Identity where methods belong and how access modifies affect the ability to test code.

-Spot where naked collections and property can be consolidated.
+Spot where naked collections and properties can be consolidated.

 ## Wisdom